Farmers Insurance: Auto, Home, and Renters

 • ePolicy.
 Enroll in Go Paperless to receive electronic documents.

-Filing an Auto Insurance Claim
+Filing an Auto Claim

 Filing a claim is a simple process with Farmers.
 In fact, the company ranks number two on our list for best companies for filing claims.
 You can file either online or by phone at (800) 435-7764.
 Once you submit your request, you’ll receive a claims representative dedicated to your case.
 Afterward, expect the claims process to follow these steps: